OneWomenLess/OneWomenLess.github.io/README.md

    - consider also adding the project(s) that made you leave to the [Wall of shame](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/wall-of-shame) directory \
    An empty file named after the project would be enough, we'll make you an owner of that file.

-- proposing a solution in the [Solutions](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/solutions) directory
+- proposing a solution in the [Solutions](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/solutions) directory \
+   or if you know of an exemplary model project environments, adding them to the [Wall of fame](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/wall-of-fame).

 - forwarding to others who have a story to tell or may be interested otherwise